asdotdev/react-list/README.md

 ## Contributing Guide

-Read the [CONTRIBUTING](https://github.com/asdotdev/react-list/blob/master/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements.
+Read the [CONTRIBUTING](https://github.com/asdotdev/react-list/blob/master/CONTRIBUTING.md) file to learn about our development process, how to propose bugfixes and improvements.

 ## License